How to Get More Music Students with Facebook

 All Facebook Traffic Should Go To a Landing Page

 But first; a little bit of background with the Facebook ads.
 Your Facebook ads should be going to a landing page.
 They should not be directing traffic to your homepage.
 A landing page is a website page designed specifically for a specific service or product.
-In our case; music lessons.
+In our case; guitar, drums, or piano lessons.

 Perhaps you take your regular piano landing page and you copy it, give it a different name.
 Perhaps you have the same contact form, but you rename it.
 This way you know that when somebody lands on that landing page and they fill out the form that the lead is coming from the Facebook ad.
 This will help you track the success of your Facebook ad.

 It’s Not About How Many Clicks You Get

 It’s easy to look at your analytics and your Facebook ads and think, Oh, wow, look, look, how many people clicked on my ad.
 Isn’t that great?
 What’s more important is, how many leads you got from the ad.
 That can get murky or hard to identify if those Facebook leads aren’t going to a specific page and form just for your Facebook ads for music lessons.

 Use the Facebook Pixel